delta-12/c--/README.md

 ## Autocompile
 **_You must be a collaborator to use this feature!_**

 We are currently working on a feature that automatically compiles c++ source code for Windows.
 In the autocompile directory, there is a directory named Windows.
 Within that directory, there are source and bin directories.
 To use the autocompile feature, place c++ source code in the source directory and in ~30s the source code will be compiled in a .exe binary that will be placed in the bin directory.
+Support for linux and OSX coming soon!

 Note: This feature is still in beta testing.
 Also, you may have to refresh your browser in order to view the new binary.